Small business accounting challenges

 I would rather face root canal surgery with no anesthetic than do bank reconciliations.

 Too many people are frustrated with the software they use.
 Why is that?
 Small business accounting software has been unintuitive and difficult to use for years.
-Business owners often find themselves chained to an old desktop in the back room labouring over the finances.
+Business owners often find themselves chained to an old desktop in the back room laboring over the finances.
 With a system like that, it becomes obvious why people don’t have good visibility of their accounts.